-3. The compliance of conditions of Corporate Governance is the responsibility of the Management.
-This responsibility includes the design, implementation and maintenance of internal control and procedures to ensure the compliance with the conditions of the Corporate Governance stipulated in Listing Regulations.
+The compliance with conditions of Corporate Governance is the responsibility of the Management.
+This responsibility includes the design, implementation, and maintenance of internal control and procedures to ensure compliance with the conditions of the Corporate Governance stipulated in the Listing Regulations.